Equality, diversity and inclusion officers aim to reduce workplace discrimination, fight for equal access to services and promote positive attitudes

 You could move into specialising and leading in just one area, such as disability, or continue to work across a range of areas.

 There may be greater scope for your career development within large public bodies, such as local councils, health authorities and larger higher education institutions.
 It may be possible to move into senior positions in these organisations.
-If you work in a small company, you may need to move organisations or relocate to gain a promotion.
+If you work in a small company, you may need to move to another organisation or relocate to gain a promotion.

 Some equality, diversity and inclusion workers use their project-management skills and policy development experience to move into general management.